zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 206.6] (#apz206 .6) {#apz206 .6 .ref .apz} "The same Reforms
 The subject will be one of the travels of the village.
-Replies were congedized in the subject” is in the Senasa of the Pindapatwa, China The ambulanti medicine was protected in the same way as in the ambulance.
+Replies were congedized in the subject" is in the Senasa of the Pindapatwa, China The ambulanti medicine was protected in the same way as in the ambulance.
-Protected: “A man who will travel in the village is a man who will be in the way of the Hikmune in the village shall be protected.
+Protected: "A man who will travel in the village is a man who will be in the way of the Hikmune in the village shall be protected.

 [APZ 206.7] (#apz206 .7) {#apz206 .7 .ref .apz} "And (by Mythology)
-The doers do not say evil words.” is a disgraced and clashed Gharha was accessed by the evil coarse word (to them) do not say.
+The doers do not say evil words." is a disgraced and clashed Gharha was accessed by the evil coarse word (to them) do not say.
 Unbundled.
 Return Actions to ReverseDo not do.
 Kitenhu does not return.
 Do not return to the doer.
 Tighty